COLLEGE PREPARATORY CURRICULUM and JUNIOR/SENIOR HALLMARK PROGRAM

 Larchmont’s high school curriculum is designed to meet and exceed the college admission requirements of top universities and colleges.
 Core content area courses and most electives satisfy A-G course requirements for admission to University of California and other highly selective universities.

-Currently, we offer five Advanced Placement courses including AP World History, AP US History, AP English Language, AP Biology and AP Calculus AB.
-In the 2015-2016 academic year, an additional four AP courses, including AP English Literature, AP Government, AP Calculus BC and AP Chemistry will be added to the course catalog.
+Currently, we offer eleven Advanced Placement courses including AP World History, AP US History, AP Government, AP English Language, AP English Literature, AP Calculus AB, AP Calculus BC, AP Statistics, AP Spanish, AP Biology, and AP Environmental Science.

 COMMON CORE STANDARDS

 High school courses are aligned to the new Common Core State Standards (CCSS).
 Consistent with Larchmont’s inquiry-based educational philosophy and approach, the CCSS emphasizes the development of critical thinking skills and the experience of reading and writing across the curriculum.
 Larchmont students therefore explore non-fiction materials from varied academic areas while continuing to read fiction from varied sources and time periods.
 These experiences serve to help students build the analytical skills necessary to successfully complete their Senior Research Seminar.